fatemazohor/MerchandiseManagement--Angular-Spring-Boot/README.md

 # MerchandiseManagementERP-Angular-SpringBoot

-Merchandise management system with Spring Boot, Angular, and MySQL.
-Different clothing materials (style codes) and TechPacks are created by the merchandise in accordance with the designer plan.
-Customers place orders for specific materials, specifying the size and quantity needed.The business will then produce a Bill of Material (BOM) that includes the cost of each material by size and labor.
+A merchandise management system utilizing Spring Boot, Angular, and MySQL is designed to handle various aspects of clothing production.
+It involves the creation of different clothing materials and TechPacks, aligning with the designer's specifications.
+Customers place orders for specific materials, indicating size and quantity requirements.
+Subsequently, a Bill of Material (BOM) is generated, detailing the cost of each material by size and labor.
+Raw materials are procured based on production needs.
+The system offers a comprehensive view of the business process, displaying order, sales, and revenue data on the dashboard alongside tables for order, procurement, and inventory management.
-The company also buys raw materials based on how much it requires for production.
-For a comprehensive picture of the business process, the order, sales, and revenue are displayed on the dashboard together with the order, buy, and stock tables.
 -----------------   ---------------------------------------------
 ## There are 1 user in the system